rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

     "powa_statements_history_query_ts" gist (queryid, coalesce_range)
 {% endhighlight %}

-We also store the timestamp range (*coalesce_range*) for all aggregated counters in a row, and the minimum and maximum values of each counter in two dedicated records.
-These extra fields doesn't consume too much space, and allows very efficient indexing and computation, based on the access pattern of the related application.
+We also store the timestamp range (*coalesce_range*) containing all aggregated counters in the row, and the minimum and maximum values of each counter in two dedicated records.
+These extra fields doesn't consume too much space, and allows very efficient indexing and computation, based on the data access pattern of the related application.

 This table is used to know how much ressource a query consumed on a given time range.
-The GiST index won't be too big since it only indexes one row per X aggregated counters, and will find efficiently the rows matching a given queryid and time range.
+The GiST index won't be too big since it only indexes two small values per X aggregated counters, and will find efficiently the rows matching a given queryid and time range.

 Then, computing the resources consumed can be done efficiently, since the